bsinghs/analyzing_corpus_with_spacy/README.md

 Put your code in a GitHub Gist and submit the URL.

 Answer"
-Installed spacy using https://spacy.io/usage (windows installation) pip install -U pip setuptools wheel pip install -U spacy python -m spacy download en_core_web_lg
+Installed spacy using https://spacy.io/usage (mac installation)